Paul Kohler (politician): Early life and education

 Kohler was the first person in his extended family to go to university.
 However, he dropped out from his maths degree, because of touring commitments in the Gotham City Swing Band, a new wave outfit whose greatest claim to fame was playing the last night of the punk venue, The Roxy.
 He subsequently returned to university and graduated in 1986 from Jesus College, Cambridge, with a Bachelor of Arts (BA) degree in law.
-During his time at the University of Cambridge, he was president of the college May Ball committee, with fellow Jesus undergraduate Prince Edward also on the committee.
+During his time at the University of Cambridge, he was president of the college May Ball committee, where he appointed fellow Jesus undergraduate Prince Edward as a member of his team.
 He was also elected Junior Common Room president.

 Career

 In the 1990s and 2000s, Kohler taught at University College London (UCL) and New College, Oxford.
 He was also Head of Best Practice at Nabarro Nathanson.
 Until 2019 before standing for Parliament, Kohler was a senior lecturer and former undergraduate tutor at SOAS University of London, where he served as head of the SOAS School of Law.
 He is also a Visiting Fellow at Queen Mary University of London and owner of Covent Garden speakeasy CellarDoor, which he converted from a disused underground Gentlemen's public lavatory in 2006.
 He was also a Fellow at Moscow's Russian State University of Justice but resigned in the wake of Vladimir Putin's 2022 invasion of Ukraine.

 Kohler first represented the Liberal Democrats in the 2018 local elections, being elected as a councillor in the Trinity ward of Merton London Borough Council.
 A year later, he was selected as the party's candidate for the constituency of Wimbledon at the 2019 general election.
 He was defeated by the incumbent Conservative MP, Stephen Hammond, but greatly increased the Lib Dems' vote share to a second-placed 19,745 (37.2%), reducing Hammond's majority to just 628 votes.
 He was once again elected to the council in Merton at the 2022 local elections, this time as one of three Lib Dem councillors in the Wimbledon Town and Dundonald ward.
 After once again securing the party's nomination for the Wimbledon parliamentary constituency at the 2024 general election, he gained the seat from the Conservatives (Hammond having not sought re-election), with a vote share of 24,790 (45.1%) and a majority of 12,610 (22.9%).

 He is currently the Lib Dem front bench spokesperson on Northern Ireland and a member of the House of Commons' Home Affairs Select Committee and the Northern Ireland Affairs Select Committee.

+Kohler, in contrast to 2/3s of the Liberal Democrats Parliamentary Party, was not a signatory of EDM240, the Parliamentary Early Day Motion to reject the draft EHRC Guidance, which was updated following the 2024 FWS v.
+The Scottish Ministers.